Why ownership matters

 The typical fund management company is owned by third parties, either public or private stockholders, not by the funds it serves.
 These fund management companies have to charge fund investors fees that are high enough to generate profits for the companies' owners.
 In contrast, the Vanguard funds own the management company known as Vanguard—a unique arrangement that eliminates conflicting loyalties.
 Under its agreement with the funds, Vanguard must operate "at-cost"—it can charge the funds only enough to cover its cost of operations.
 No wonder Vanguard's average asset-weighted fund expense ratio in 2016 was 0.12%, less than one-fifth that of the 0.62% industry average* (excluding Vanguard).

 All investing is subject to risk, including possible loss of the money you invest.

 For more information about Vanguard funds, visit vanguard.com to obtain a prospectus.
 Investment objectives, risks, charges, expenses, and other important information about a fund are contained in the prospectus; read and consider it carefully before investing.

-© 2014 The Vanguard Group, Inc. All rights reserved.
-Vanguard Marketing Corporation, Distributor.
+© 2017 The Vanguard Group, Inc. All rights reserved.
+Vanguard Marketing Corporation, Distributor of the Vanguard Funds.